sts10/medic/readme.markdown

 **WARNING**: This software is a work in progress and still experimental.
 I would **NOT** use it with real KeePass databases or passwords just yet.

-**Medic provides four ways to check the health of a given KeePass database.** Here's the current menu:
+**Medic provides four ways to check the "health" of a given KeePass database.** Here's the current menu:

 ```text
 To check your KeePass database's passwords, do you want to: